chaarvii/Megh-Thakkar.github.io/projects.md

 ## Experience
 ---

-### **Speech Emotion Recognition in Dialogues | NTU, Singapore**
+### **Next Utterance Prediction and Conversation Disentanglement; SER; API Gateway | NTU, Singapore**

 *August 2019 - Present*

-I am working as a research intern at the **Speech and Language Processing Group** under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/).
-I am working on creating dialogue centric models to detect emotion from speech and text.
-I am currently experimeting with convolutional RNNs and plan to use a Recursive Neural Network model as well.
-Evaluation will be done on the IEMOCAP dataset.
+I am working as a research intern at the **Multimedia and Interactive Computing Lab** under [Prof. Chng Eng-Siong](https://www.ntu.edu.sg/home/aseschng/).
+I am working on transformer based architectures (starting with BERT and modifying it, such as adding utterance level transformer layers) for next sentence prediction and conversation disentanglement (dstc [7](http://workshop.colips.org/dstc7/)/[8](https://sites.google.com/dstc.community/dstc8)).
+I also developed an API Gateway that acts as a common interface for modules already developed by fellow researchers, such as SUD and summarization.
+I further developed a basic CNN based model for emotion recognition from speech ([RAVDESS](https://zenodo.org/record/1188976#.Xfz4G9YzbRY) dataset) as a contribution to the API Gateway.

 ---